SMousami/2023Spr_projects/README.md

 ![image](https://github.com/SMousami/2023Spr_projects/assets/40067673/29616961-f57e-412b-9163-80f000ae0a2a)

-Conclusion: Fan speed decreases the survival rate at first, but then normalizes as the fan speed reaches the top speed.
+Conclusion: Fan speed decreases the survival rate at first, however as the fan speed approaches maximum speed, the drop off gets smaller for the survival rate.

 #### Hypothesis 3: The best vaporizer position would be when it is kept at the either ends of the room.